 19 The policy for child support sanctions was also revised to a partial reduction in benefits.
-However, there were 32 cases that closed due to child support
+However, there were 32 cases that closed due to child support sanctions and 8 cases that were closed due to work sanctions in the pandemic cohort.
+It is likely that the combination of a new data system and new policy may have resulted in these closures occurring.

 Another portion of TCA families faced case closures as a result of paperwork.
-Closure reasons related to paperwork include did not maintain eligibility and did not reapply.
-Combined, paperwork-related closures accounted for 29% of all closure reasons.
+Closure reasons related to paperwork include did not maintain eligibility and did not reapply.20 Combined, paperwork-related closures accounted for 29% of all closure reasons.
 However, this percentage varied greatly by cohort.
 The combination of these paperwork-related closures accounted for nearly three in every five (57%) closures in the pandemic recovery cohort.
-This was a substantial increase from the other two cohorts in which paperwork-related closures comprised about one quarter of closures in the economic stability (27%) and pandemic
+This was a substantial increase from the other two cohorts in which paperwork-related closures comprised about one quarter of closures in the economic stability (27%) and pandemic (24%) cohorts.

-(24%) cohorts.
 Several factors likely contributed to this uptick in the pandemic recovery cohort.
 For one, there has been a gradual reduction in the number of closures over time (see the Methods section for additional details).
 This may be related to the fact that sanctions no longer close cases, thereby limiting the number of cases subject to closure.
 Moreover, the list of potential closure reasons has become more restricted without the use of full-family sanctions.
 This means other closure reasons, such as administrative closing codes, now have an increased share of total case closures.